icadsistemi/icadsistemi.github.io/README.md

 ## Installing

-There is no need to install any component because all check can be done from your local command line.
+There is no need to install any component because all checks can be done from your local command line.
-You can use OpenSSL in order to execute all necessary step.
+You can use OpenSSL in order to execute all necessary steps.

 ## Running the tests